Door handle: Infection control

 Door handles play a role in the spread of some infections.
 Infection transmission can occur when an individual touches a handle and subsequently touches their eyes, nose or mouth.
 However, some materials, e.g. brass, copper and silver, are slowly poisonous to many germs.
 The exact mechanism is not known, but is commonly thought to be via the oligodynamic effect, perhaps by some other electrostatic effect.
 Brass and copper, for example, disinfect themselves of many door handle bacteria within eight hours.
 Other materials such as glass, porcelain, stainless steel and aluminium do not have this effect.

 To avoid hand contact, some door handles are designed to be operated by the arm or foot.

+Collecting

+The Antique Doorknob Collectors of America (ADCA) is a nonprofit organization dedicated to the collection of antique doorknobs.
+Established in 1981, they have over 1000 members as of 2018.
+The doorknob collecting hobby was kick-started after the publication of The Antique Doorknob by Maud Eastwood in 1976.